grubbyhacker/cc784Arduino/README.md

-# cc784Arduino
+# CC784Arduino
 This is the code behind my wifi-enabled ColorCells CC784 LED message board.
 It uses an ESP8266 and Arduino libraries to build a web front-end and REST-like API for this old device.
+I packaged the serial communication with the CC784 into an easy to use Arduino library so you can do whatever you want with it.

 ![Image of what the UI looks like](screenshots/esp8266_cc784.png "This is web page is completely served from the ESP8266 itself, except for the background image.")

 # BIG DISCLAIMER
 According to this device's documentation its supposed to by powered with 9V _AC_.
 However, I use a 9V _DC_ power supply.
 After examining the traces closely using a mulimeter it seems clear to me that this is a 5v sign.
 There is one _bridge rectifier_ that converts the incoming 9VAC to 9VDC.
 The positive line of the bridge rectifier goes directly to the one and only voltage regulator on the board and it is 5V.
 There is simply no trace that connects to the 9VAC or 9VDC other than the 5V regulator.
 In fact, I de-soldered that bridge rectifier, and bypassed its pads with solder, and simply power the sign always with a 9VDC 3A power adapter.
 Its actually not easy to find AC/AC power adapters at the power ratings these sign call for.
-I believe they originally came with a 5.5A 9VAC power supply which is a lot of power!

 This is all documented in pictures [here](http://imgur.com/a/3OZrd).
 However this is all at your own risk.
 You can easily fry your micro controller or sign or both.
 This sign can draw upwards of 3A which can do a lot of damage.
 So beware, and don't blame me if you try to do what I did and see blue smoke or catch on fire.